-If you or an aging loved one are considering elder care in Villa Hills, OH, please contact the caring staff at Queen City Elder Care today.
+If you or an aging loved one are considering elder care in Villa Hills, KY, please contact the caring staff at Queen City Elder Care today.
 Serving Cincinnati and Surrounding Communities.
 Call Us Today (513) 510-4410.

 Michele Vollmer is a visionary leader who is perpetually searching for ways to improve, so to remain at the leading edge of the home care industry.She has served in the healthcare industry since 1989, including pharmaceutical and home health sales, as well as hospice sales and sales management.